Table of Contents

 Conclusion

-With the advance of technology the Change of religion can be done by Online means too.
+With the advance of technology the Change of religion in India can be done by Online means too.
 There are Online websites who provide these legal services for not only Change of religion but also change of name service.
 It is also advisable to consult with legal professionals to understand any legal implications or requirements associated with changing your religion in India.

 What are the consequences of a Change of religion after marriage?